wendawu158/IMC-Prosperity-2026/README.md

 We can only hold so much of either a long (having the product) or a short (owing the product), which are defined by the position limit

+Orders that would take us over the position limit are automatically cancelled